Skip to content

 Node Configuration

 Next step is to configure the node settings.
+It is recommended to use the asl-menu command to manage the configuration for common use cases.
+See ASL3 Menu for details.
 YouTuber Freddie Mac has a nice ASL3 RPi installation and configuration video.
-See the part where the asl-menu is shown https://youtu.be/aeuj-yI8qrU.
-Also see ASL3 Menu for details.
+See the part where the asl-menu is shown.

 Docker